SpencerAP/oauth-tester/README.md

 Simple form for testing PhotoShelter's OAuth redirect flow.

-No secrets are stored on the server; any private data is encrypted in transit using a random seed stored as a temporary cookie in the user's browser.
+No secrets are stored on the server; any potentially private data is encrypted in transit using a random seed stored as a temporary cookie in the user's browser, so as to prevent that data from appearing in access logs.

 HTTPS is encouraged.